solo-io/gloo/docs/content/guides/dev_portal/_index.md

 Here we are defining an API key authentication scheme that expects API keys to be included in a header named `api-key`.

 {{% notice note %}}
-It is important that the header name is `api-key`, otherwise Gloo will not be able to authenticate the requests sent from the document.
+It is important that the header name is `api-key`, otherwise Gloo Edge will not be able to authenticate the requests sent from the document.
 {{% /notice %}}

 The `security` attribute lists the required security schemes to execute an operation.
 Since we define it at the root of